sukchung/arithmetic-arranger/README.md

 # arithmetic-arranger
-This formatter arranges arithmetic problems vertically and side-by-side.
+This formatter calculates and arranges arithmetic problems vertically and side-by-side.